meilisearch/documentation/learn/contributing/contributing_to_docs.md

 Nothing makes us happier than getting a thoughtful, helpful PR that saves us time and effort and makes the documentation **even stronger**.
 Thank you in advance for your contribution!

-#### 🚨 Warning regarding PRs 🚨

 Our only major requirement for PR contributions is that the author responds to communication requests within a reasonable timeframe.

 Once you've opened a PR on this repo, one of our team members will stop by shortly to review it.
 If your PR is approved, nothing further is required from you.
-However, if in seven days you have not responded to a request for further changes or more information, we will consider the PR abandoned and close it.
+However, **if in seven days you have not responded to a request for further changes or more information, we will consider the PR abandoned and close it**.

 If this happens to you and you think there has been some mistake, please let us know and we will try to rectify the situation.